Sustain Healthy River Systems

 The greatest threat to our rivers comes from escalating water use and pollution.
-Large scale irrigated agriculture already uses 78% of all the water consumed in Queensland – while run-off from properties, industrial and urban developments and mine sites can adversely affect river health.
-South East Queensland households may have halved their water use–there is no room for complacency.
+Large scale irrigated agriculture already uses 78% of all the water consumed in Queensland, whilst run-off from properties, industrial and urban developments and mine sites can adversely affect river health.
+South East Queensland households may have halved their water use – but there is no room for complacency.
 In most other urban centres in Queensland, water consumption remains very high.

 Queensland still has many pristine rivers systems, particularly in more remote locations.
 These need protection from industrial and agricultural development, whilst allowing sustainable and sensitive activities to continue.

 Ban all currently proposed and future major dams and weirs – halt new major aquifer extractions and expansions of existing major dams and weirs, as current proposals ignore the ecological impacts and their effects of climate change.

 Queensland must shift direction on water infrastructure and invest in less water intensive industries and water reliant urban development.

 Regional water resource planning must allocate for agricultural, industrial and urban use within identified allocations and support the transition towards sustainable and less water-dependent activities.
 Allocations and practices must take account of the need to maintain environmental flows and water quality, as a first order priority.

 Queensland must shift direction on water infrastructure towards greater demand and de-centralised management–advanced water efficiency, managed distributed wastewater treatment and reuse, distributed stormwater capture and integrated management, based upon the concept of water sensitive cities.